This is the multi-page printable view of this section. Click here to print.

 5.2 Use Docker to startup

-In 3.3 Use Docker container, we have introduced how to use docker to deploy hugegraph-server. server can also preload an example graph by setting the parameter.
+In 3.1 Use Docker container, we introduced how to deploy hugegraph-server with Docker.
+You can also switch storage backends or preload a sample graph by setting the corresponding parameters.

 5.2.1 Uses Cassandra as storage